 - Empowerment of women in politics and decision making

 In parallel to that, we are also focusing on two broader cross-cutting issues, namely

-1) Reducing the level of discrimination in Montenegro through raising awareness of the general public about the human rights of marginalized groups, as well as raising the level of informed among discriminated persons on their rights and the instruments for protection in accordance with the new legislation;
+- Raising awareness of the general population on human rights of marginalized groups, as well as raising the level of information among the discriminated about their rights in order to achieve decreased level of discrimination in Montenegro

-3) To contribute to the capacity of the building for human and minority rights and to coordinate activities related to the anti-discrimination and gender equality with other relevant national and local institutions;
+- Contributing to capacity building of the Ministry for Human and Minority Rights to increase knowledge and skills, improve coordination related to anti-discrimination and gender equality with other relevant national and local institutions

 1. Changing attitudes and perceptions through awareness raising work;

 2. Strengthening the governance and accountability for human rights and gender equality through improved strategic and policy frameworks;